-Any proposals will need to demonstrate that there will be no adverse impacts on biodiversity, flood risk, landscape, public foot and cycle access along the river and the operation and condition of the river.
+Any proposals will need to demonstrate that there will be no adverse impacts on biodiversity, flood risk, landscape, public foot and cycle access along the river, the operation and condition of the river and the operation of the adjacent Water Treatment Works.
 If a proposal results in additional use of the Kennet by boats, it should not have an adverse effect on the River Kennet Site of Special Scientific Interest further upstream.

 - 6.3.19 With an increasing residential population in South Reading, as well as in other parts of the Borough, there is an opportunity to use the considerable asset of the River Kennet as a recreational resource to which these new residents have good access.
 However, these areas are heavily constrained by flood risk, biodiversity and landscape considerations, which means that an allocation for significant built leisure development cannot be made. - 6.3.20 This allocation is therefore limited to low-intensity uses, where built development is limited.
 A marina is a potential use, and the area north and east of Rose Kiln Lane was in the past identified for such a use.
 Other possible uses include visitor facilities (where appropriate to the flood risk designation) and accessible open spaces.
 The policy does not identify the sites for more intensive built leisure uses.
 Such uses would not be in line with national policy were they to be located within the functional floodplain, and additionally would need to pass other policy tests such as the sequential test for main town centre uses.
+Thames Water should be contacted at the earliest opportunity to discuss any potential proposal that would affect the Water Treatment Works.